 All five victims were viciously beaten to death with a tire iron in their Beason home during the early hours of September 21, 2009.
-The only surviving member of the family, three year old Tabitha Gee, suffered severe head injuries.
+The only surviving member of the family, three year-old Tabitha Gee, suffered severe head injuries from the attack.

 Logan County State's Attorney said in a statement that he hoped the conviction will help the Gee family heal after their loss.

 "The jury's verdict brings with it some justice to the tragic and brutal loss of life of Rick Gee, Ruth Gee, Justina Constant, Dillen Constant and Austin Gee, and the the physical and emotional trauma on the child who survives," Wright said.